jcreforme/docker_laravel/readme.md

 # Docker Laravel App example

 ## Description
-Start developing a fresh Laravel application with `docker` using `docker-compose`.
+Connecting to GitHub API, get Repos and commits from a Repo using Laravel's Scheduler.
+THe Result will be show up as a Json Format. enjoy!

 The images used in this repo is `php:7.2-apache` and `mysql:5.7`.
-The goal is to make setting up the development as simple as possible.

 ## Up and running
 Clone the repo: